List of True Jackson, VP characters: Oscar

 Oscar (Ron Butler) is the receptionist of Mad Style.
 He is the one who tells True when she is late for a meeting.
 He is very calm and gives good advice.
 He always seems to know what everyone is doing.
 He is always making lemon squares, which True and the others enjoy.
 He, like Amanda, is obsessed with the soap opera Space Plantation.
 He has a sister named Kreuflva and a brother that is the receptionist at The Pentagon.
 In "The Wedding", it is shown that Oscar has good hearing, being able to hear True and Lulu whispering from a little distance.
 He has been a vegetarian for 18 years, but will eat anything that Jimmy grills, even if it has meat in it.
 Like Lulu, his last name has never been revealed.
 He appeared in all 26 episodes in Season 1 and appears as a main character in Season 2, but starting with the second season, Butler is only credited in the opening credits of episodes he appears in.

 Max Madigan

 Max Madigan (Greg Proops) is the CEO of Mad Style.
 He hired True when he saw that she had tweaked his clothing into something she liked.
+From then onwards, he is like a father figure to the children, but especially True, when she feels downhearted.
 He seems to have a big hatred of Kopelman, possibly because he laughed at one of his earlier designs back in the 1980s on live television.
 He marries his girlfriend, Doris, at the end of season 1.
 Max was a recurring character in season 1 and is a main character as of season 2.
 Proops is credited in the opening credits only for the episodes he appears in.
-In the series finale, he retires due to his wife, Doris expecting a child, and lets True take over as CEO.
+In the series finale, he retires as his wife Doris is expecting a child, and lets True take over as CEO.
 Max is also known as Mr. Madigan.